Wandergluf/OAuth2.0_example/README.md

 The formal representation should be a detailed representation of the complete meaning of the natural language sentence in a fully formal language that:

-* Has a rich ontology of types, properties, a
+* Has a rich ontology of types, properties, and relations.
+* Supports automated reasoning or execution.

+## Rep